usmanmani1122/agoric-3-proposals-temp-fork/upgrade-test/Readme.md

 ### Troubleshooting
 If you get an error about port 26656 already in use, you have a local chain running on your OS.

-If you run into other problems, you might have a local `agoric-sdk:latest` that is stale.
-Either `make local_sdk` or delete your local image so Docker pulls from the repository instead.

 **To build and run a specific upgrade**